Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Appendix

 \subsection{Hyperparameter settings}

 $\mathcal M_{model}$, the KL regularizer is clipped below 3.0 free nats for imagination range $H =15$ using the same trajectories for updating action and value models separately with $\lambda =0.99$ and $\lambda=0.95$, while $k=1.5$.
 The size of all our trainig and evaluating images is $128\times128\times3$.
 A random seed $S=5$ is used to collect datasets for the $ego$ vehicle before updating the model every $C=100$ steps during training process.
+We present the hyperparameter settings for the methods involved in our experiments as shown in Table8 and Table 9.